 - Two sessions to review progress

 - Final review of 360 feedback, successes, and future improvement

 - Meet quarterly with manager to share goal progress and accountabilities.

-- At the start of the program, attend a video conference call to meet fellow group members and share personal action plans.
+- At the start of the program, attend a video conference call to meet fellow group members and share personal goals.

 - Attend three, one-day LEADERSHIP USA learning events annually (every four months), taught by world-class thought leaders, preferably in person or via live stream if out of town.

 - Commit to watching the recording prior to the group call if unable to attend that day.
-(Participants may attend any additional LEADERSHIP USA learning events of their choosing at no additional charge.)
+(Participants may attend any additional LEADERSHIP USA learning events of their choosing at a reduced $199 rate.)

 - Meet with fellow group members in the off month via GoToMeeting (or in a conference room at a company location) for a facilitated working group discussion with Laura Stack to receive peer mentoring and implement learning as it relates to individual action plans and identified challenges.